Nicola2309/-MS2/testing.md

 ### Carousel Sections

 - The imported carousel has been very useful to get a fast building of this tool, the owner though didn't think it for a design as responsive as I needed:
     * Responsiveness test - Failed on small and extra small devices.
-The content was splitted impeding a positive UX.
+The content was split impeding a positive UX.
 - Margins and paddings have been modified to make the content readable.
 The carousel is acting as expected in every section and screensize.